 Egyptian deities had for the most part passed out of sight, and the gods were worshipped under purely Hellenic attributes.
 The arrival of the Roman officials and garrison would bring a considerable accession of strength to this party, who had hitherto consisted mainly of the direct descendants of the Ptolemaic settlers, with such of the Alexandrian philosophers as thought it worth their while to worship anything.
 The Roman official religious inscriptions, as distinct from private expressions of homage, are usually in the names of Greek gods, and the religious types on the coins struck at Alexandria are mainly Greek rather than Egyptian.
-Even on the nome coins, which, as representing a quasi-local issue, might have been expected to bear figures of the old nome gods, the usual type is one chosen from the Greek point of view by the authorities at Alexandria (418)
+Even on the nome coins, which, as representing a quasi-local issue, might have been expected to bear figures of the old nome gods, the usual type is one chosen from the Greek point of view by the authorities at Alexandria.(418)

 10. Zeus was known mainly in his compound forms.
-His Græco-Egyptian title as Zeus Ammon has already been noticed; and as Zeus Helios Sarapis he was worshipped at Canopus, (419) and two temples were erected to him at Mons Claudianus in the reign of Hadrian; (420) to this title also a pantheistic type on the coins is attributable.
-(421) An altar dedicated to Zeus Helios Soter was found at Ptolemais Hermiou, and an inscription to Zeus Helios opposite Koptos.
-(422) On a coin of Trajan a temple of Zeus, presumably at Alexandria, is represented, within which is a statue of the Greek Zeus, naked and holding a thunderbolt.
-(423) The type of Zeus is a common one on Alexandrian coins; but, with the exception of the busts of Zeus Olympios and Zeus Nemeios on tetradrachms of Nero, (424) issued
+His Græco-Egyptian title as Zeus Ammon has already been noticed; and as Zeus Helios Sarapis he was worshipped at Canopus,(419) and two temples were erected to him at Mons Claudianus in the reign of Hadrian;(120) to this title also a pantheistic type on the coins is attributable.(421) An altar dedicated to Zeus Helios Soter was found at Ptolemais Hermiou, and an inscription to Zeus Helios opposite Koptos.(422) On a

-Fig. 92. - Pantheistic Zeus Sarapis: Coin of Hadrian.
+FIG. 92. - Pantheistic Zeus Sarapis: Coin of Hadrian.
 (British Museum.)

-Fig. 93.-Temple of Zeus: Coin of Trajan.
+FIG. 93.-Temple of Zeus: Coin of Trajan.
 (British Museum.)